scharlottej13/dask-blog/_posts/2021-11-05-mosaic-fusion.md

 ## Executive Summary

-This blogpost shows a case study, where a researcher uses Dask for mosaic image fusion.
+This blogpost shows a case study where a researcher uses Dask for mosaic image fusion.
 Mosaic image fusion is when you combine multiple smaller images taken at known locations and stitch them together into a single image with a very large field of view.
 Full code examples are available on GitHub from the `DaskFusion` repository: https://github.com/VolkerH/DaskFusion

 ## The problem